-Our lives outside of LANL are filled with activities, both professional and personal in nature, and it is important for you to know your responsibilities in regards to these activities.
+Our lives outside of LANL are filled with activities, both professional and personal in nature, and it is important for you to know your responsibilities for these activities.

-Employees must be free of any influence, interest, or relationship that conflicts, or could conflict, with the best interests of Triad, the Laboratory, the government, or other Laboratory sponsors, could cause embarrassment or public criticism of Triad or LANL, or could interfere with employees' ability to perform their duties.
+Staff must be free of any influence, interest, or relationship that conflicts, or could conflict, with the best interests of Triad, the Laboratory, the government, or other Laboratory sponsors, could cause embarrassment or public criticism of Triad or LANL, or could interfere with staff's ability to perform his or her job duties.
 When considering an outside activity, one must consider the following principles:

-- · Laboratory employees may not have a compensated or uncompensated employment or professional relationship in another organization or business, including a sole proprietorship, without a prior written approval from LANL when the activity meets certain criteria (see P723, Conflicts of Interest).
-For those activities that meet the criteria, this approval is provided through the Outside Activity Request System. - When approving these requests, the Committee on Conflicts of Interest Related to Outside Activities (COI Committee) will ensure the activity does not interfere with the proper and effective performance of the employee's Laboratory position and will consider the criteria in P723, Conflicts of Interest, Section 3.3.2, "Outside Activity Requirements."
+- Laboratory employees may not have a compensated or uncompensated employment or professional relationship in another organization or business, including a sole proprietorship, without a prior written approval from LANL.
+This permission is provided through the Outside Activity Request System.. - · When approving these requests, the Committee on Conflicts of Interest Related to Outside Activities (COI Committee) will ensure the activity does not interfere with the proper and effective performance of the employee's Laboratory position and will consider the criteria in P723, Conflicts of Interest, Section 3.3.2, "Outside Activity Requirements."

 An outside activity is a professional or business activity conducted outside the normal course and scope of an employee's Laboratory job that may or may not involve compensation.
 While not all outside activities require the filing of an Outside Activity Request (Request), each employee must inform his or her manager in writing of all outside activities.
-P723 gives guidance, by category, regarding when an outside activity requires the employee to complete a Request plus gives requirements related to all outside activities.
+P723 Conflicts of Interest, gives both guidance, by category, regarding when an outside activity requires the employee to file a Request and requirements related to all outside activities..

-- Inform your manager in writing (to include email) of all outside activities. - · Be aware of potential conflict of interest (COI) situations and contact your manager and/or EA-Ethics with any questions or concerns. - Avoid any outside activity that interferes with the proper and effective performance of the duties of your LANL position. - Ensure all outside activities are conducted on your own time and away from LANL property.
+- Inform your manager in writing (to include email) of all outside activities. - Be aware of potential conflict of interest (COI) situations and contact your manager and/or EA-Ethics with any questions or concerns. - Avoid any outside activity that interferes with the proper and effective performance of the duties of your LANL position. - Ensure all outside activities are conducted on your own time and away from LANL property.
 Remember incidental use of government property or resources is not allowed for outside activities. - · Avoid any outside activity that directly competes with the LANL mission.
-In some cases this may be a project that you work directly on or work conducted by another division or group. - Do not engage in outside activities that put you in violation of P723.
+In some cases this may be a project that you work directly on or work conducted by another Division or Group. - Do not engage in outside activities that put you in violation of P723, Conflict of Interest.